 Great Dane Bama Pies, Wanted Moving Systems.

-Extract from 'Stack o’ Bricks' by Alabama Chrome.
+by Alabama Chrome.

-Andrew Holmes (b 1947) studied at the AA and was for many years an innovative and inspiring Diploma Programme unit master there.
+Andrew Holmes (b 1947) studied at the AA and was for many years an innovative and inspiring Diploma Programme unit tutor there.
 He is an internationally recognised photorealist artist who has made a lifelong contribution to contemporary art.
 In addition, his work encompasses printmaking, photography, film, radio and design.
 He is Emeritus Professor of Architecture at Oxford Brookes University.
-He was formerly Guest Professor at the Technische Universitaet, Berlin, and a Visiting Scholar at the Getty Research Institute.
+He was formerly Guest Professor at the Technische Universitaet, Berlin and a Visiting Scholar at the Getty Research Institute.
 He lives and works in London.

 Ramp access to the AA Lecture Hall is available on request using the intercom at the entrance to 36 Bedford Square, and we have an accessible toilet on site.
 Please get in touch to let us know of any access requirements that you might have and how we can best accommodate these.
 If you are unable to attend physically but would like to participate in the event remotely please email publicprogramme@aaschool.ac.uk